 Today, visitors can still taste the (vile!) sulphuric spring waters when visiting the Royal Pump Room.

-One of the most interesting things to do in Harrogate is to take the very inexpensive tour of the exquisite Turkish Baths favoured by British and Russian royalty.
+One of the most interesting things to do in Harrogate is to take the very inexpensive tour of the exquisite Turkish Baths favored by British and Russian royalty.

 Running weekdays at 9 am, the 45-minute tour offers real insight into the lives of the super-wealthy in Victorian times.